2024 Australasian Emissions Reduction (AER) Summit

 3.3 INVESTMENT: Data to Drive Decarbonisation and Integrity

-Effective data collection, coordination and communication will be critical as efforts continue to build integrity in Australia’s carbon crediting framework and as mandatory and voluntary, such as the Australian Carbon Industry Code of Conduct, disclosure requirements evolve.
-This workshop will discuss key requirements and developments in establishing a national data platform that enables interoperability and enhances transparency between carbon, water and ecological data.
-It will also discuss data issues to assist investor and community confidence in corporate transition plans.
+Effective data collection, coordination and communication will be critical as efforts continue to build a transparent and robust Australia’s carbon crediting framework evolves.
+This workshop will discuss key requirements and developments in establishing a national data platform that enables effective decision making and increases the transparency amongst carbon, water and ecological data.
+It will also discuss data issues to assist investor and community confidence in corporate transition plans and issues relating to data sovereignty.

 Plenary Seven: Boardroom Masterclass